-4 Article 1(g) and 1(h) respectively.
+6 Article 1(g) and 1(h) respectively.

-WTO Appellate Body Report, China - Measures Affecting Trading Rights and Distribution Services for Certain Publications and Audiovisual Entertainment Products (China - Publications and Audiovisual Products), WT/DS363/AB/R, adopted 21 December 2009.
-The EU acted as a third party to the case (submissions available at: http://trade.ec.europa.eu/wtodispute/show.cfm?id=407&code=3# eu-submissions).
+7 WTO Appellate Body Report, China - Measures Affecting Trading Rights and Distribution Services for Certain Publications and Audiovisual Entertainment Products (China - Publications and Audiovisual Products), WT/DS363/AB/R, adopted 21 December 2009.
+The EU acted as a third party to the case (submissions available at: http://trade.ec.europa.eu/wtodispute/show.cfm?id=407&code=3#eu-submissions).

-could thus set an important example for the international community and for the other State Parties that ratified the Convention, as the European Community (EC) and the EU Member States, acting individually, played a critical role in the approval of the Convention, and in the longer process of promoting cultural concerns on the international scene that ultimately led to the UNESCO Convention.
+approval of the Convention, and in the longer process of promoting cultural concerns on the international scene, which ultimately led to the UNESCO Convention.